Mount M!DGE3 into cabinet (Section 4.1, “Mounting”).

 To minimize the odds of the transceiver and the connected equipment receiving any damage, a safety ground (NEC Class 2 compliant) should be used, which bonds the antenna system, transceiver, power supply, and connected data equipment to a single-point ground, keeping the ground leads short.

-The M!DGE3 radio modem is generally considered adequately grounded if the supplied flat mounting brackets are used to mount the radio modem to a properly grounded metal surface.
-If the radio modem is not mounted to a grounded surface, you should attach a safety ground wire to one of the mounting brackets or a screw on the modem’s casing.
+The M!DGE3 cellular router is generally considered adequately grounded if the supplied flat mounting brackets are used to mount the cellular router to a properly grounded metal surface.
+If the cellular router is not mounted to a grounded surface, you should attach a safety ground wire to one of the mounting brackets or a screw on cellular router’s casing.